Where to start…

 “Handing your money over to an administrator rather than directly to a custodian has no real benefits, although it does increase the potential for substantial risk of loss or liability,”

 Just to give you another choice in custodians.
 Several of our clients have used Trust Company of America with success.
-They can be found at the following link:

 They have a some great pages that show how to give yourself that check book control you’ll need to be able you to move forward when you locate the real estate and/or real estate notes you choose to buy.